This paper, one of

 One particularly well-detailed values inventory, intended for a wider use than just careers, is the Hall-Tonna Values Inventory.
 Because of the many value concepts used (125) the approach is through questionnaire (or "instrument") rather than simply self-rating.
-It is used by several consultants, e.g. HT Hall Associates (which includes one of the originators) and the Minessence Group.
+It is used by several consultants, e.g. Values Technology (which includes one of the originators) and the Minessence Group.

 One emerging challenge is the question of how to evidence information about individual values which emerges from such questionnaires.
 This might be more difficult, the more finely detailed the value concepts are.
 Meeting this challenge invites comparison with existing e-portfolio practice of evidencing skills or other personal qualities, and will be taken up briefly below.

 Another significant challenge is to relate individuals' values as revealed by and represented in any kind of test to values as applied in any other domain.
 For example, if one discovers one's profile according to the Hall-Tonna inventory, how can this be used to select an educational institution or an employer which will be in harmony with these values?
 This would require some kind of profiling of an institution, a course, an employer, or a job, and then matching two profiles together.
 This challenge is not taken up in this paper, and remains for further work.